 - Interviewing candidates for the Board of Directors and the Nominating Committee.

 - Compiling and submitting the slate for the USTA Board of Directors and the succeeding Nominating Committee in compliance with USTA Bylaws.

-Historically, successful candidates selected to the Nominating Committee or board have possessed some, if not most, of the following skills and experience:
+Historically, successful candidates selected to the Board of Directors or Nominating Committee have possessed some, if not most, of the following skills and experience: